a794581572/WebHubBot-downloader/README.md

 ![downloads](./readme/downloads.png)

 ## Usage
+0. get some data from xiyouMc's [WebHubBot](https://github.com/xiyouMc/WebHubBot) to your local mongodb.
 1. make sure that mongodb is running.
 2. clone this project.
 3. go to the directory on the terminal.